-Group Benefit Plans with Online Doctor Visits and Prescriptions
+Group Benefit Plans with Virtual Doctor Visits and Prescriptions

-Three Canadian insurance carriers are ahead of the curve; now offering group benefit plans with online doctor visits and prescriptions to companies with as few as 2 employees.
+Three Canadian insurance carriers are ahead of the curve; now offering group benefit plans with virtual doctor visits and prescriptions to companies with as few as 2 employees.
+Today, we call this telemedicine.
 Employers can elect to upgrade their plans and include access to healthcare professionals 24/7.
-So employees and their families may get a diagnosis, prescriptions, specialist or lab referrals online, from the comfort of their own home or workplace.
+So employees and their families may get diagnosis, prescriptions, specialist or lab referrals, from the comfort of their own home or workplace.

 What are the benefits to the employer and/or the employees?
-Not surprisingly, a BC study showed significant benefits among patients who chose an online physician visit over an in-person visit:
+Reduced employee absenteeism, convenience, timely care and better overall health for employees.
+Not surprisingly, a BC study showed significant benefits among patients who chose a virtual physician visit over an in-person visit:

-How much does it cost to add online healthcare to group benefit plans?
+How much does it cost to add virtual healthcare to group benefit plans?

 The rates range from as little as $2/single employee to as much as $12.
-The exact quotes will depend on number of employees, insurance carrier and your province of residence.
-Individuals may also purchase memberships on their own.
-Contact us directly for more details on the most competitive options out there.
+The exact quotes depend on number of employees, insurance carrier and your province of residence.
+Individuals can also purchase memberships on their own.

 Can an employer add this service at no cost?

-Yes and No. Through a plan review with one of our consultants at Brightin, you maybe able to generate savings without a change in benefits or insurance carrier.
-Employers can then allocate those savings to this or another service.
+Yes and No. Through a group benefits plan review, companies are often able to generate savings without a change in benefits or insurance carrier.
+Those savings can then be allocated to this or another service.
 If group benefit plans are not set up optimally, savings can be significant.
-To book a free consultation, please fill out our group form on the sidebar.
-Alternatively, CLICK HERE for the Quote/Consultation Request Form which also includes a list of our complimentary services.
+For a plan review and to find out if your plan is set up optimally, CLICK HERE for our Quote/Consultation Form.

-Why are online doctor visits and prescriptions not included under provincial plans?
+Why are virtual doctor visits and prescriptions not included under provincial plans?

 Most likely, it is because the infrastructure is costly to setup.
-However, as we see more insurance carriers entering the market, in time, it may become free.
-The Canadian healthcare system, employers, plan members, and medical professionals can all greatly benefit from
+However, as we see more insurance carriers entering the market, that can change.
+The Canadian healthcare system, employers, plan members, and medical professionals can all greatly benefit from this service.

 Imagine the benefits!
-By having doctor visits and prescriptions available online, 57% of patients will not make a trip to the doctor.
+By having doctor visits and prescriptions available virtually, 57% of patients will not make a trip to the doctor.

 - Improved productivity, as employees will not miss work to get the most common prescriptions.